 Customer deposits represent advance payments made by customers when they place orders for defense products.
 These deposits range from 20 to 40% of the total order amount.
 These deposits are credited to the customer against product deliveries or at the completion of their order.
-During the six months ended June 30, 2012 additional deposits of \$69,800 were received but were transferred to the purchaser of the TDG Assets.
+During the nine months ended September 30, 2012 additional deposits of \$69,800 were received but they were transferred to the purchaser of the TDG Assets.